Key takeaways

 Farxiga is a brand-name prescription drug used for Type 2 diabetes, heart failure, and kidney disease.

-There is a generic version of Farxiga, called dapagliflozin, which is made by the pharmaceutical company Prasco.
+There is a generic version of Farxiga, called dapagliflozin, made by various pharmaceutical companies.
 As more generics enter the market, prices tend to decrease.

-Choosing generic dapagliflozin and using a free SingleCare discount can save about $455 per month.
+Choosing generic dapagliflozin and using a free SingleCare discount could save you about $460 per month.

 Farxiga (dapagliflozin) is a brand-name prescription drug made by AstraZeneca and was approved by the U.S. Food and Drug Administration (FDA) in 2014 for Type 2 diabetes.
 Since then, its FDA-approved uses have expanded, now including kidney disease, heart failure, and Type 2 diabetes.
-The mechanism of action of Farxiga involves helping the body eliminate excess glucose (sugar) in the urine.
-It also helps the body remove sodium, which supports kidney and heart function.
-While brand-name drugs like Farxiga can be costly, people often want to know: When will a cost-saving generic be available?
+Farxiga helps the body get rid of excess glucose (sugar) through the urine to manage diabetes while also helping the body remove sodium to support kidney and heart function.
+Since the brand-name drug can be costly for some, many people opt for the generic version, which has been approved since 2022.

 Is there a generic for Farxiga?

-What are the differences between brand name and generic Farxiga?
+What are the differences between generic vs. brand-name Farxiga?

 Although generic drugs may look different from their brand-name counterparts, they contain the same active ingredient and work in the same way.
 What’s more, authorized generics, specifically, are brand-name drugs without a brand name—they are marketed as generics by the company that makes the brand-name drug or another company approved by the brand-name manufacturer.

 According to the Association for Accessible Medicines, generic drugs are very popular.
-Ninety percent of prescription drugs in the United States in 2024 were filled for generic or biosimilar drugs.
+In 2024, 90% of prescription drugs in the United States were filled with generic or biosimilar drugs.

-Without insurance, a one-month supply of 10 mg brand-name Farxiga costs about $812.
-However, a free SingleCare discount can bring that price down to as low as $458.
-What’s more, choosing generic dapagliflozin and using a SingleCare discount can bring the price down to $357, saving $455 per month.
+Without insurance, a one-month supply of 10 mg brand-name Farxiga costs about $785.
+However, a free SingleCare discount can bring that price down.
+What’s more, choosing generic dapagliflozin and using a SingleCare discount can bring the price down to around $405.

 What are the off-label uses for Farxiga?